corsairmarks/emigration_push_enhanced/mod/README.md

 ## Compatibility

 All functionality is implemented by custom script - no Stellaris files are replaced and no script is overwritten.
 This mod should generally not conflict with other mod.
+This mod has built-in compatibility with [Planetary Diversity](https://steamcommunity.com/sharedfiles/filedetails/?id=819148835).

 Built for Stellaris version 3.6 "Orion."
 Not compatible with achievements.